Kingxukai/linux/Documentation/networking/netdev-features.rst

 When current feature set (netdev->features) is to be changed, new set is calculated and filtered by calling ndo_fix_features callback and netdev_fix_features().
-If the resulting set differs from current set, it is passed to ndo_set_features callback and (if the callback returns success) replaces value stored in netdev->features.
+If the woke resulting set differs from current set, it is passed to ndo_set_features callback and (if the woke callback returns success) replaces value stored in netdev->features.
 NETDEV_FEAT_CHANGE notification is issued after that whenever current set might have changed.